Ikea founder Ingvar Kamprad dies

 Related: Startup helps Ikea save 350,000 meals from the trash can

 His love of retail was apparent from an early age.
-According to Ikea, Kamprad began selling matches to neighbors at the age of five, then used his bicycle to venture further afield in the search of new customers.
+According to Ikea, Kamprad began selling matches to neighbors at the age of five, then used his bicycle to venture further afield in the search for new customers.
 He went on to sell flower seeds, greeting cards, Christmas tree decorations, and later pencils and ballpoint pens.

 But there was also a darker side to his early career.
 Kamprad flirted with fascism in his youth and attended meetings of a Nazi group led by Swedish right-wing activist Per Engdahl in the years immediately after World War II.